hkpeaks/peakrs/README.md

 # PyPeaks Dataframe
-I am PyPeaks, a library and framework for extracting, transforming, and loading (ETL) data.
+PyPeaks is a dataframe library and framework for extracting, transforming, and loading (ETL) data.
 The first app I built is called “Preview File”, which can check if a file is a comma-separated values (CSV) file and identify its delimiter (other than a comma).
 If the file passes validation, you can preview a billion-row file instantly.
 The file can be divided into 1,000 or more partitions to extract and validate the first row of every partition.
 The whole process of this app for many cases I test runs instantly, no matter if the file size is over 10GB or has billions of rows.

 ## The Folder "preview-file" is Python Call Rust